-Prerequisite(s): CTI 120 Corequisite(s): None
+Prerequisite(s): CTI 120

 This course introduces students to penetration testing, network vulnerabilities, and hacking.
 Topics include an overview of traditional network security, system hardening, and known weaknesses.
 Upon completion, students should be able to evaluate weaknesses of traditional and wireless network for the purpose of incident response, reconstruction, and forensic investigation.